Anna Hiss

-Dr. Anna Hiss (1893–1972) was a 20th-century American professor, instrumental in improving the field of physical education by professionalizing the field, establishing university degrees, and developing programs for preparing physical education teachers.
-She was also professor of physical education at the University of Texas at Austin, as well as older sister of Donald Hiss and Alger Hiss.
+Anna Hiss (May 11, 1893 – January 28, 1972) was a 20th-century American professor instrumental in improving physical education by professionalizing the field, establishing university degrees, and developing programs for preparing physical education teachers.
+She was also a professor of physical education at the University of Texas at Austin and older sister of Donald Hiss and Alger Hiss.
+She was a founder of Delta Kappa Gamma which became an international society for educators.

 Background

 Anna Hiss was born on May 11, 1893, in Baltimore, Maryland, to Mary "Minnie" Lavinia (née Hughes) and Charles Alger Hiss.
 She was the eldest of five children: Anna, Mary Ann (1895), Bosley (1900), Alger (1904), and Donald (1906).
 In 1906, her father committed suicide.
 In 1926, her brother Bosley Hiss died of Bright's disease.
 In 1929, her sister Mary Ann committed suicide.

 As a child, she attended the Aloha Kanaka camp.
-She studied at Bryn Mawr School, then Hollins College (1911–1912), and graduate from the Sargent School of Physical Education in Boston (1917).
+She studied at Bryn Mawr School, then Hollins College (1911–1912), and graduated from the Sargent School of Physical Education in Boston (1917).